MayyadahShehadeh/reading-notes/read401/read30.md

 Since we are able to hash our key and determine the exact location where our value is stored, we can do a lookup in an O(1) time complexity.
 This is ideal when quick lookups are required.

+### Hash function

+A hash function is any function that can be used to map a data set of an arbitrary size to a data set of a fixed size, which falls into the hash table.
+The values returned by a hash function are called hash values, hash codes, hash sums, or simply hashes.

 ### Internal Methods
 **Add()**
 When adding a new key/value pair to a hashtable: